 Take more steps per minute

-Count how many times your foot touches the belt in a minute to get an idea of your stride count (since you have a timer right there on the console).
+Count how many times your foot touches the belt in a minute to get an idea of your stride count (since you have a timer on the console).
 Add two steps each minute to obtain your total number of steps per minute.

 To increase your treadmill stride count, concentrate on taking shorter, faster steps and keeping your feet near the belt.
-This is a great way to beat treadmill boredom and simultaneously enhance your outside running abilities.
+This is a great way to beat treadmill boredom and enhance your outside running abilities.

 Do not go on or off a running treadmill